- Dates & Prices

 The mountain stations where you begin and end your tour (Abisko and Kebnekaise) are fully equipped, offering showers, sauna and restaurant faciltiies and dinner at these stations is included.
 Along the route, you will be staying in simple but comfortable mountain cabins, some of which have sauna facilities (included) and the opportunity to purchase provisions for self-catering.
 With these options to re-supply, it is necessary to carry food only for max.
 2 days at a time, and your pack should not weigh more than around 10-12kg.

-This self-guided hiking tour is offered from mid-June to end July and from mid-August to third week in September, and is suitable for anyone with general good level of fitness and some previous experience of extended hiking with pack.
+This self-guided hiking tour is offered from mid-June to third week in September (with some date restrictions in August - please see under "Dates"), and is suitable for anyone with general good level of fitness and some previous experience of extended hiking with pack.

 NB: This tour is the self-guided variation of our guided Hiking on the King's Trail from Abisko to Kebnekaise experience, which is offered during the main hiking season from late June to early September.
 As for all our self-guided tours, min.
 2 persons are required for safety reasons.
 For solo travellers, please see the guided version.